 \section{Introduction}

-In \cite{MR96} we use a version of the Dynkin isomorphism theorem to analyze families of continuous additive functionals of symmetric Markov processes in terms of associated second order Gaussian chaoses that are constructed from Gaussian fields with covariance kernels that are the potential densities of the symmetric Markov processes.
+In \cite{MR96}, we use a version of the Dynkin isomorphism theorem to analyze families of continuous additive functionals of symmetric Markov processes in terms of associated second-order Gaussian chaoses that are constructed from Gaussian fields with covariance kernels that are the potential densities of the symmetric Markov processes.

-In this paper we define a permanental field, $\psi=\{\psi(\nu), \nu\in \VV\}$, a new stochastic process indexed by a space of measures $\VV$ on a set $S$, that is determined by a kernel $u(x,y)$, $x,y\in S$, that need not be symmetric.
-Permanental fields are a generalization of second order Gaussian chaoses.
+In this paper, we define a permanental field, $\psi=\{\psi(\nu), \nu \in \VV\}$, a new stochastic process indexed by a space of measures $\VV$ on a set $S$, that is determined by a kernel $u(x,y)$, $x,y\in S$, that need not be symmetric.
+Permanental fields are a generalization of second-order Gaussian chaoses.
 We show that these fields exist whenever $u(x,y)$ is the potential density of a transient Markov process $X$.

 We show that $\psi$ can be realized as the limit of a renormalized sum of continuous additive functionals determined by a loop soup of $X$.
-A loop soup is a Poisson point process on the path space of $X$ with an intensity measure $\mu$ called the `loop measure'.
-(This is done in Section \ref{sec-exist}.)
-We obtain a new Dynkin type isomorphism theorem that relates $\psi$ to continuous additive functionals of $X$ and use it to analyze these functionals.
+A loop soup is a Poisson point process on the path space of $X$ with an intensity measure $\mu$ called the ``loop measure.''
+(This is done in Section~\ref{sec-exist}.)
+We obtain a new Dynkin type isomorphism theorem that relates $\psi$ to continuous additive functionals of $X$ and can be used to analyze them.

 Let $(\Om, \mathcal{F},P)$ be a probability space, and let $ S$ be a locally compact metric space with countable base.
-Let $\mathcal{B}( S)$ denote the Borel $\si$-algebra, and let $\mathcal{M}( S)$ be the set of finite signed Radon measures on $\mathcal{B}( S)$.
+Let $\mathcal {B}( S)$ denote the Borel $\si$-algebra, and let $\mathcal{M}( S)$ be the set of finite signed Radon measures on $\mathcal{B}( S)$.